Mental Health Awareness Supporting Project

 India has a high level of suicides among women.
 So it is no joke.
 Of course, many people will say that why do even women listen to those words, they should not just care about whatever anybody says.
 It is right, of course.
 But we never know what really people are going through in their lives, they might be already mentally weak because of some personal circumstances and your “label” will be accepted worse than normally by them in such case.
 Shouldn’t we talk instead about why do we think that we have a right to judge other people, their looks, their habits, their mindsets and their lives?
 We are just people and we are all different, it is absolutely normal.
 Who are we to judge, really?

 If you want to support this project, please share it on your social media accounts.

 Instagram accounts of photoshoot team:

 Make-Up Artist: www.instagram.com/tulaybytanyaarora

-If you want your Social Art to be featured on www.panoramagirl.com, please contact us over e-mail address below:
+If you want your Social Art to be featured on www.panoramagirl.com, please contact us via e-mail below: